-Local binge drinking data are unavailable for this service area.
-In all UIHO service areas combined, 20.1% of Al/ANs and 15.7% of the general population report that they engaged in binge drinking in the past 30 days.
+Among Al/ANs in this service area, 17.9% report that they had engaged in binge drinking in the past 30 days compared with 9.1% of the general population.
 This difference is statistically significant.

 Reduce the proportion of persons engaging in binge drinking during the past month - adults aged 18 and older